ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The DNS name string used in generating the uuid value SHOULD be the same FQHN, or a subdomain to allow for more distributed generation of UUIDs, as would used in the signing certificate as they are the same domains of uniqueness.

+### extensions

+The vCon schema can be extended through the definition of new extensions.
+The extensions parameter SHOULD contain the list names of all vCon extensions for any parameters used that are not defined in this core vCon schem document.

+* extensions: "String\[\]"

 ### created_at